 Insomnia is the most common sleep disorder.
 Insomnia condition is commonly about difficulty falling asleep or stay asleep, though he/she feels tired or exhausted.

-According to the American Academy of Sleep Medicine (R), 30 – 35 percent of adults are affected by short-term insomnia at some points in life, and up to 20 percent have short-term insomnia lasts less than 3 months.
+According to the American Academy of Sleep Medicine (R), 30 – 35 percent of adults are affected by short-term insomnia at some points in life, and up to 20 percent have short-term insomnia that lasts less than 3 months.
 Up to 10 percent have chronic insomnia that occurs three times per week for at least three months.

 Studies revealed that insomnia affects women more often than men, and more to old-aged adults.
 Common symptoms and effects of insomnia include,